jlfranklin/techbook/docs/00-engineering/engineering-roles.md

 ## Skills Description

-* **Agile mindset**.
+* #### Agile mindset
   You know about agile methodology and can apply an agile mindset to all aspects of your work.
 You can work in a fast-paced, evolving environment and use an iterative method and flexible approach to enable rapid delivery.
 You are unafraid to take risks, willing to learn from mistakes and appreciate the importance of agile project delivery for digital projects in government.
 You can ensure the team knows what each other is working on and how this relates to practical government objectives and user needs.

 * **Communication**.
 You can communicate effectively across organizational, technical and political boundaries, understanding the context.
 You know how to make complex and technical information and language simple and accessible for non-technical audiences.
 You can apply foundational concepts of layout, spacing, color, type, iconography, use of imagery to ensure that content is legible and readable and that users see and understand interactions.
 You can advocate and communicate what a team does to create trust and authenticity and can respond to challenge.